tasox/Apophis/README.md

 ### 1.5 MSI

 **Download Wix binaries**
 If you want to update the wix binaries then use the url bellow.
+Otherwise, use those that exists on this repo.
 ```
 wget https://github.com/wixtoolset/wix3/releases/download/wix3112rtm/wix311-binaries.zip
 ```